Vertex Cover Reconfiguration and Beyond: Conclusions

-To the best of our knowledge, our results constitute the first in-depth study of the \textsc{VCR} problem parameterized by the length of a reconfiguration sequence.
-We showed that even though the \textsc{Vertex Cover} problem is solvable in polynomial time on bipartite graphs, \textsc{VCR} remains $\mathbf{W[1]}$-hard.
-On the tractable side, we showed that \textsc{VCR} is solvable in time polynomial in $n$ for trees as well as cactus graphs and is fixed-parameter tractable for graphs of bounded degree.
+To the best of our knowledge, our results constitute the first in-depth study of the VCR problem parameterized by the length of a reconfiguration sequence.
+We showed that even though the {vertex cover} problem is solvable in polynomial time on bipartite graphs, VCR remains \WO-hard.
+On the tractable side, we showed that VCR is solvable in polynomial time for trees, as well as graphs with no even cycles and is fixed-parameter tractable for graphs of bounded degree.
+It remains open whether we can solve VCR in polynomial time on cactus graphs without any restrictions on the size of $S$ and $T$.
+Finally, we believe that the techniques used in both our hardness proofs and positive results can be extended to cover a host of graph deletion problems defined in terms of hereditary graph properties~\cite{MNRSS13}.
+It also remains to be seen whether our \FPT\ results can be extended to a larger class of sparse graphs, e.g., biclique-free graphs.